petermoorey/petermoorey.github.io/_posts/2024-04-02-Vertica-Time-Series_Data.markdown

 ```

 <div class="alert alert-info">
-  <strong>Note:</strong> It might be possible to improve/simplify this query further using a View on the server-side.
+  <strong>Note:</strong> It might be possible to improve/simplify this approach using a View on the server-side.
 The query was also made slightly more complex due to column names differing across tables.
+Something for the future...
 </div>

 #### Max Data Points

 Automatic time interval calculation is a fantastic feature because it enables appropriate scaling of the data query based on the selected time window, however by default I found the visual appearance of the graph to be quite unappealing; there are far too many data points, and  queries take an excessive time to load.

-7-day period, with 1,661 data points at 5-minute interval - it took 14.4 seconds to load!
+Chart for 7-day period, with 1,661 data points at 5-minute interval - it took 14.4 seconds to load, all data came from the 5-Minute table.
 ![](/assets/img/vertica/auto-interval.jpg)

-7-day period, with 200 (fixed) data points at 1-hour interval - taking 2.4 seconds to load.
+Chart for same time period, but with 200 (fixed) data points (now calculated at 1-hour interval) - taking 2.4 seconds to load, with all data coming from the hourly table.
+Visual appearance has also improved.
 ![](/assets/img/vertica/auto-interval-200dp.jpg)

 #### Query Re-Use

-A nice feature of Grafana is the ability to reuse query results to create multiple charts.
-Typically it's more efficient to make a single query for four metrics, than to make four queries each for a single metric.
+A nice feature of Grafana is the ability to create multiple charts with a single SQL query.
+Typically it's more efficient to make one query for four metrics, than to make four queries each with a single metric.

-After creating the first query/visualization (with multiple metrics selected), create the next one and choose the data source 'Dashboard', and select the panel created previously.
+After creating the first query/visualization (with multiple metrics selected), create the next visualization and choose the data source 'Dashboard', and select the panel created previously.

 ![](/assets/img/vertica/panel-ds.jpg)

-At this point, you'll see each panel has the same metrics shown; to show only the relevant metrics in each chart, apply the transformation 'Filter fields by name'.
+At this point, you'll see each panel has the same/many metrics shown; to show only the relevant metrics in each chart, apply the transformation 'Filter fields by name'.
 In this case I only need the Timestamp (ts), and 'BW_Out*' metrics.

 ![alt text](image-2.png)

-Screenshot showing four charts, loaded using data from a single query, improving time to load by 60-70%.
+Screenshot showing four charts using data from a single query, improving time to load by 70% or more.

 ![alt text](image-1.png)

-This was my first experience using Vertica with Grafana, after iterating/discovering these optimizations I was able to successfully improve the performance of the dashboard quite considerably, from 15 seconds to around 2-3 seconds.
+This was my first experience using a Vertica data source with Grafana, after iterating/discovering these optimizations I was able to successfully improve the performance of the dashboard quite considerably, from 15 seconds to around 2-3 seconds.

+If you have any suggestions please let me know!